nirlipo/planning-visualisation/Docs/Deployment Guide.md

 The build process is designed to be cross-platform and self-contained.
 What all this means is that you can run the various build tasks on any machine where a validated Unity is available, without having to worry about resolving other library dependencies.

+The Unity project can either be built from the Unity command line, or from the Unity GUI.

+**2.2.1 Building from command line**

-The following command is to run and compile the Unity part of the project.
-Unity can operate from the command line, so you'll need to be a little familiar with your operating system shell in order to use it.
-In this section, we will illustrate the idea with Ubuntu build agent.
-However, the idea can apply to any OS system.
+To build from the command line, enter the following command.
+We illustrate the idea with Ubuntu build agent.
+However, the idea can apply to any OS.

 Move to the **_/PlanningVisualise_**  directory in the repository that you’ve just checked out from Section 1 and from there type, at the command prompt: